sithmel/Do-androids-dream-of-electric-duck/README.md

 ---
 <!-- .slide: data-background="./imgs/franck-v-517860-unsplash.jpg" -->
 ### Anatomy
-Note: Now we talked about the advantages of polymorphism and how this makes working with sequences easy and readable.
+Note: We talked about the advantages of polymorphism and how this makes working with sequences easy and readable.
 Let's take a closer look at iterables and asyncIterables.
 How do they work in detail?
 ---
 #### Iterator/async Iterator